-34 CFR § 300.151-152 and Tennessee Code Annotated § 49-10-604 in which the department has found a failure to provide appropriate services, the department will address:
+WRITTEN ADMINISTRATIVE COMPLAINT PROCEDURES 34 CFR §300.151-152 and Tenn.
+Code Annotated §49-10-604

-The Tennessee Department of Education, pursuant to T.C.A. § 49-10-604, will investigate any complaint, including a complaint filed by an organization or individual.
-In resolving a complaint
+The Tennessee Department of Education Division of Special Education, pursuant to T.C.A. §49-10-604, will investigate any complaint, including a complaint filed by an organization or individual.
+In resolving a complaint in which the Tennessee Department of Education Division of Special Education has found a failure to provide appropriate services, the Department will address:

-- 1. the failure to provide appropriate services, including corrective action appropriate to address the needs of the child; and - 2. appropriate future provision of services for all children with disabilities.
+- 1. The failure to provide appropriate services, including corrective action appropriate to address the needs of the child; and - 2.
+Appropriate future provision of services for all children with disabilities.